debops/debops/CONTRIBUTING.md

 5. `git checkout master`
   - At this point you are free to make any other feature branches for future pull requests

+#### After your contribution

+If your pull request gets merged then you will want to update your forked copy:

+1. `git checkout yourfeaturebranch`
+2. `git rebase master`
+3. `git branch --delete yourfeaturebranch`
+4. `git checkout master`
+5. `git push origin --delete yourfeaturebranch`
+6. `git push origin master`

 ### Public API, Versioning and stable releases

 ginas uses [Semantic Versioning](http://semver.org/) specification for stable